stolostron/search-v2-api/pkg/resolver/related_readme.md

 Query:
 ```
-SELECT 1 AS "level", "sourceid", "destid", "sourcekind", "destkind", "cluster" FROM "search"."all_edges" AS "e"
+SELECT 1 AS "level", "sourceid", "destid", "sourcekind", "destkind", "cluster" FROM "search"."edges" AS "e"
 	   WHERE (("destid" IN (<UID(s)>))
 			  OR ("sourceid" IN (<UID(s)>)))
 ```

-`all_edges` view stores all these relationships between the resources.
-Querying the view surfaces the related resources for the Search term (identified by the UID(s)).
+`edges` table stores all these relationships between the resources.
+Querying the table surfaces the related resources for the Search term (identified by the UID(s)).

 **FOR APPLICATIONS - Depth 3**

 If the search term involves Applications within input filters or relatedKinds, Search will surface relationships 3 levels deep on either side of the search term.
 Searching for the `Application` in the hub cluster above will bring back the Service, Replicaset, Deployment and both Subscriptions.
-This is done by recursively querying the  `all_edges` view.
+This is done by recursively querying the  `edges` table.

 ```
 WITH RECURSIVE search_graph(level, sourceid, destid,  sourcekind, destkind, cluster) AS
 ------------------------NON-RECURSIVE PART START------------------------
 		(SELECT 1 AS "level", "sourceid", "destid", "sourcekind", "destkind", "cluster"
-		 FROM "search"."all_edges" AS "e"
+		 FROM "search"."edges" AS "e"
 		 WHERE (("destid" IN (<UID(s)>)) OR
 					("sourceid" IN (<UID(s)>)) --Input /Control condition for non-recursive part
 			   )